microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 * micro:bit
 * USB cable
 * String
-* Magnet
-* Plastic Cup
-* Paper Plate
+* Plate
-* Ruler and pen
+* Tape
 * Scissors
-* *Optional: Glue gun*

 Welcome!
 This activity will teach how to use the micro:bit to chart the strength of the acceleration.
 Let's get started!

-1. Using the ruler and pen, identify and mark the center point on the lid.
-Don’t worry if you don’t get it quite right, we’ll tidy things up later on.

-2. Setup Cup: Use scissors to create a large square shaped window of the cup.
-The square sized hole will be placed at the lid side of the cup.

-3. Fasten Magnet: Cut a string Fasten end of the string to the magnet with glue
+1. Secure String: Measure and cut 10mm of string.
+The string will be fastened to a paper plate.

-4. Secure String: Fasten string to base of the cup and hang the remaining string outside the base of the cup.
+2. Fasten String: Fasten string to outside border of the plate.

-5. Attach Plate: Tape the plate to the
+3. Attach Plate: Tape the plate to the

 ### ~avatar avatar